International Affairs Committee

 Building bridges in the pharmaceutical industry to achieve global health

-While many activities of the Pharmaceutical Manufacturers Association of Japan (PMAJ) tend to be domestically oriented, the International Committee looks outward and serves as a "hub" connecting Japan and the rest of the world.
-Specifically, the committee accurately ascertains the latest trends overseas and shares this information with the various specialized committees within the Pharmaceutical Manufacturers Association of Japan (PMAJ), such as the Industrial Policy, Intellectual Property, and Pharmaceutical Affairs Committees.
+While many of JPMA's activities tend to be domestically oriented, the International Affairs Committee looks outward and serves as a "hub" connecting Japan and the rest of the world.
+Specifically, the JPMA accurately ascertains the latest trends overseas and shares this information with the Pharmaceutical Industrial Policy Committee, Intellectual Property Committee, Regulatory Affairs Committee, and other specialized committees within the JPMA.
 At the same time, we also play a role in communicating messages that Japan wants to send out to the world and to other countries.
 Through this two-way communication, we are trying to further enhance the global presence of the Japanese pharmaceutical industry.

 In our day-to-day activities, we vary our approach according to the market characteristics and issues in each region.